Policies and Bylaws

 - Fees are to be approved by the Executive Director as part of the conference budget submitted prior to the event.

 - A conference shall not willingly incur a debt.
-In exceptional circumstances the Council may cover a committee deficit, but the committee’s allocation will be reduced by an equivalent amount in the following fiscal year.
+If a committee’s Holding Account has insufficient funds to cover a shortfall, the Board may cover a committee deficit, but the committee’s allocation will be reduced by an equivalent amount in the following fiscal year.

 The Science Atlantic Speaker Tour Program offers financial support to notable scientists to allow them to travel around the Atlantic region presenting lectures at various Science Atlantic institutions.
-Costs for the program come from the annual budget allotment of the respective committees.
+Costs for the program come from the annual budget of the Board.
 Recoverable costs are those incurred while the speaker is travelling between institutions on his/her itinerary.

-- After the lectures have taken place, speakers will be reimbursed by submitting their expenses (with original receipts) to the Lecture Tour Coordinator who will, in turn, pass the claim on to the Executive Director for processing.
+- After the lectures have taken place, speakers will be reimbursed by submitting their expenses (with original receipts) to the Speaker Tour Coordinator who will, in turn, pass the claim on to the Executive Director for review and processing.

 Examples of recoverable expenses are:

-- mileage at .42 cents per kilometer (if using a private vehicle);
+- mileage at .44 cents per kilometer (if using a private vehicle)

 Examples of expenses which are not recoverable are: